Arimasia

-Discovery and name
+Discovery

-The fossil material of Arimasia was found from the Nama Group of Namibia during the years of 1993, 1995 and 1996, and officially described in 2024.
+The fossil material of Arimasia was found from the Huns Member of the Urusis Formation, in the Schwarzrand Subgroup of the wider Nama Group of Namibia during the years of 1993, 1995 and 1996, and officially described in 2024.

+Etymology

 The generic name Arimasia is derived from Arimas farm, the type locality of the fossil material.
 The specific name germsi is derived from the surname of Gerard J.B.
 Germs, celebrating the 50th anniversary of his Ph.D. dissertation on The stratigraphy and paleontology of the lower Nama Group, South West Africa.

 Description

+The holotype fossil of Arimasia germsi.

 Arimasia germsi is possibly the earliest known archaeocyathan sponge, and the only one to be found in the Ediacaran, with possible relations to the Monocyathida, partially sharing certain features seen in the clade, although missing a couple of key details.

 It has a conical form, which grew up to a max of 20 mm in height.
 It features a sealed rounded base, with a circular opening at the top, which extends into the cone.
 It bears eight irregular rugae on the lower part of its body, the body itself being granular in nature, forming a mesh-like appearance.

 Some specimens on a particular slab are oriented in a certain direction, suggesting that Arimasia may have been tethered to the substrate.
 Arimasia has also been noted to pass the criteria for being classified as a sponge as set out by Antcliffe et al., with the meshed body being similar to that of Archaeolynthus contractus, but does not feature the mineralised bodies that all sponges have.
 As such, it has been suggested that Arimasia is a unmineralised, single-walled archaeocyathan, perhaps even a stem-group demosponge, along with possibly being related to vauxiid sponges, which are known to have unmineralised bodies.